jrrlokken/issue-tracking-system/Proposal.md

 There is no sensitive data involved, however, proper authentication and authorization will be implemented, allowing users to edit/delete only issues they have created.

-I plan to use the Twilio API for sending notification email.
+I _may_ use the Twilio API for sending notification email.

 ---